Cancel anytime

 Growth Trajectory and Initiatives

-Historical Growth: General Mills' historical growth has been steady, driven by acquisitions and organic growth of its brands.
+Historical Growth: General Mills' growth has been driven by a combination of organic growth, acquisitions, and cost-cutting initiatives.

 Summary